michaelcbutler/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Input Image Preprocessing

-As a first step, I decided to convert the images to grayscale to reduce the complexity of the input data set.
+As a first step, I converted the images to grayscale to reduce the complexity of the input data set.
 The paper "Traffic Sign Recognition with Multi-Scale Convolutional Networks" by Sermanet and LeCunn also suggested improved accuracy from grayscale conversion.
 Intutively, the example images showed diverse lighting - some images were quite dark - which would affect coloring.
 Normalization gray values to a range of [-1,1] also helps to factor out lighting variations.

 Here is an example of a traffic sign image before and after grayscale conversion/normalization: